 As the sun starts to lower, make your way to South Pointe Park.
 This picture-perfect park has one of the most stunning sunset vistas you will find in South Beach.
 Oh, and it is one of the best free things to do in Miami!

-This scenic pathway is a must-see for visitors to Miami, stretching some 40 block from South Beach northward along the shore.
+This scenic pathway is a must-see for visitors to Miami, stretching some 40 blocks from South Beach northward along the shore.
 With ocean views on one side and vintage architecture on the other, it’s a quintessential Miami experience.

 Where to Eat in South Beach

 Worked up an appetite?
-South Beach is the place to go for dinner, especially if you want to soak in the high-energy nightlife afterward.
+South Beach is the place for dinner, especially if you want to soak in the high-energy nightlife afterward.
 Here are a few of the spots you’re sure to love.

 - Joe’s Stone Crab: Miami may be famous for its Latin food, but the seafood is second to none!
 The fried chicken is the real secret here!